arangodb/velocypack/Embedding.md

 classes definitions from namespace `arangodb::velocypack`.

-To avoid full name qualification in client programs, it may be convenient to make all classes from this namespace available without extra qualification:
+To avoid full name qualification in client programs, it may be convenient to make all classes from this namespace available without extra qualification.
+The following line will do that:

 ```cpp
 using namespace arangodb::velocypack`
 ```

-This however can lead to name clashes in client application.
+However, this can lead to name clashes in the client application.
 For example, the VPack library contains classes named `Buffer`, `Exception`, `Parser` - class names which are not uncommon in many projects.

-When importing the `arangodb::velocypack` namespace is not an option, an alternative to use the class name aliases for VPack classes as defined in header `velocypack/velocypack-aliases.h`.
-This header makes the most common VPack classes available under alternative (hopefully unambiguous) class names with prefix `VPack`:
+If for this reason importing the whole `arangodb::velocypack` namespace is not an option, an alternative is to use the class name aliases that are defined in the header file `velocypack/velocypack-aliases.h`.

+This header file makes the most common VPack classes available under alternative (hopefully unambiguous) class names with the prefix *VPack*:

 ```cpp
 using VPackBufferDumper       = arangodb::velocypack::BufferDumper;